KYan19/cycling-equity/README.md

 *Equity, Mobility, and Sustainability: Analyzing Geographic and Demographic Disparities in Urban Bikeability*

+The skeleton for code involved in bikeability curve calculations was sourced from the work of Reggiani et al. in "Understanding bikeability: a methodology to assess urban networks."
+The source code can be found at: https://github.com/giuliaregg/UnderstandingBikability

 ## Data
 Fine-grained data was pulled from OpenStreetMap and saved using the `V2_save_raw_graph.ipynb` notebook.